 Integration of concepts and theories from the liberal arts and nursing needed to implement the nursing process, carry out nursing roles, improve client outcomes, and enhance clinical reasoning skills in the acute care setting.
-This course includes clinical hours.

-Special Notes: Required for MANE Associate degree graduates; an elective for all other RN-BSN students.
+Special Notes: Recommended for all MANE Associate degree graduates; an elective for any other RN-BSN students.

 NURS330H • Ethical Theory and Applied Nursing Ethics.
 3 Credits.

-Introduces ethical theory and the language needed to discuss relevant ethical healthcare issues.
-Explores current ethical issues faced in the workplace, including potential outcomes, the role of the nurse, and differing viewpoints.
-Encourages the development of empathy for, respect of, and insight into differing ethical opinions.
+Introduction to ethical theory and the language needed to discuss relevant ethical healthcare issues.
+Exploration of current ethical issues faced in healthcare settings, including potential outcomes, the role of the nurse, application of professional ethical codes, and differing viewpoints.
+Development of empathy for, respect of, and insight into differing ethical opinions.